 Remember the instructables that floated around a few years ago, each one promising to inject new life to an outmoded laptop wherein you would strip it of its case and optical drive, mount the display behind a glass pane in a wooden frame, and then hang it on a (usually white) wall while doing your best to hide the (usually black) power cable so that you could do… what?!
 View a slide show of a bunch of digital pictures from its hard drive or stream them from your NAS or explore the best of Flickr?
 Seriously?
 Is that it?
 Any standard tablet bluetacked against the wall can do the same in addition to overlaying useful information like a clock, the weather forecast or a newsticker.

 But then again, tablets weren’t around ten years ago while DPFs remain on the market today.
 I consider them some of the most pointless devices ever invented.

 Challenge factor aside, I’m at a loss for an explanation for why I ever wanted to build one.

 Still, I remain on my eternal quest for that perfect multimedia theatre device but small form factor PCs outfitted with XBMC/Kodi controlled by an airmouse just don’t bowl me over due to lack of decent content — especially in an era of Netflix or Amazon Fire TV.

 Owing to its inclusion of a screen, speakers, controls, optical drive, local storage and network access, at one point a standard laptop seemed an obvious idea for an all-in-one multimedia player.
 In the long run it turned out to be far less practical than the theory suggested, especially when I consider that my TV sets can do the same natively (to various extents).
 What the fuck was I thinking?
 Why bother?

 YouTube has more content.
-My TV has a dedicated app for it.
+My TV has a dedicated app for it, and a bigger screen.